asarbu/Change/guides/code.md

 Do not rely on non deterministic components (e.g. Random number generators, system clock, persistence or I/O), but rather inject it. it makes the code testable, loggable and repeatable.
-[Mark Seemann - Repeatable execution (personal blogpost-2020)](https://blog.ploeh.dk/2020/03/23/repeatable-execution/) [Mark Seemann - Repeatable execution (talk at NDC 2022)](https://youtu.be/Ak1hGQuGBhY)
+[Mark Seemann - Repeatable execution (personal blogpost-2020)](https://blog.ploeh.dk/2020/03/23/repeatable-execution/) [Mark Seemann - Repeatable execution (talk at NDC 2022)](https://youtu.be/Ak1hGQuGBhY) **Example**
+If you have a GUI component that creates a `Planning` object (which should receive a unique ID), you might think to use `new Date().getTime()` as a unique identifier.
+This is an incorrect approach as you will never be able to properly test behaviour, replicate past events and debug the code.
+A better approach would be to inject a `DateTimeProvider` interface in the GUI component that has a `getTime()` function.
+You can use a real `Date` object in production and a stubbed `DateTimeProvider` during tests.

 ## Code
 ### Sizing